looterz/QuickItemLevel/README.md

 You can use these slash commands to quickly access the configuration options without navigating through the World of Warcraft UI.

-### Configuring Cache Size

-To change the cache size:

-1. Open the Quick Item Level configuration panel using the addon settings or slash commands.
-2. Locate the "Cache Size" slider.
-3. Adjust the slider to set the desired cache size value.
-The minimum value is 100, and the maximum value is 5000.
-4. The addon will automatically update the cache size based on your selection.

-Please note that setting a very high cache size may impact the addon's performance and consume more memory.
-It's recommended to find a balance that suits your needs and system resources.

-If you have any questions or need further assistance with the configuration options, please feel free to reach out on our support channels.

 ## Feedback and Support

 If you encounter any issues, have suggestions for improvements, or want to provide feedback, please visit the [Quick Item Level issue tracker](https://github.com/looterz/QuickItemLevel/issues) on GitHub.